kartsridhar/Pynenka/README.md

 # Pynenka

-Pynenka is a simple low level twitter bot that replies with the football score of nearest/current game
+Pynenka is a simple low level twitter bot that replies with the football score of the 3 nearest/current games.

 The live scores are scraped from [livescores.com](https://www.livescores.com/).